Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

    --------------------------------------------------------------------
     Verification: PASS
    ```
+Throughput = Total data/Total time = 1.39 GB/552.534s = 2.516 GB/s

-You can see that the execution time of the application has increased almost by a factor of 7 by offloading the "Compute Output Flags from Hash" code section to the FPGA.
+You can see that the throughput of the application has increased almost by a factor of 7 by offloading the "Compute Output Flags from Hash" code section to the FPGA.

+With the above throughput, processing 15 GB of data would take 1.65 hours to compute the score as opposed to 12.3 hours on host CPU.

 ## Conclusion